theminstack/snippets/README.md

 - One test file (Jest compatible in this repo)
 - Free and unencumbered in the public domain (eg. under the [CC0-1.0](https://creativecommons.org/publicdomain/zero/1.0/legalcode.txt) license)

-It is acceptable to split your types and source into two files.
-Types sometimes take up a lot of lines, but contribute no actual bundle size.
-It's also an organization that is common in the wild.
+It is acceptable to split your source and types into two files, for the following reasons.

+- Types sometimes take up a lot of lines, but contribute no actual bundle size. - It's an organization that is common in the wild.
+- It can more accurately reflect complexity.

 ## Contributing to this repository